-THE HABITUAL RUTS OF PLEASURE AND SECURITY
+THE TRADITIONAL RUTS OF PLEASURE AND SECURITY

 This essay is about focusing.
 It's about how focusing, if it's in some way pleasurable, always leads to repetition; it always leads to wanting more.